pawamoy/dependenpy/docs/index.rst

 *dependenpy* is a Python package that helps you build a dependency matrix of your project.
-You just give the list of packages that have to be scanned and *dependenpy* automatically parse all the code to build dependencies between modules, based on `from ... import ...` instructions.
+You just give the list of packages that have to be scanned and *dependenpy* automatically parses all the code to build dependencies between modules, based on `from ... import ...` instructions.
 You can then output and use content as JSON or CSV.